On Walk of Fame, Melissa McCarthy thanks parents for 'terrible advice'

-LOS ANGELES (Reuters) - Comic actress Melissa McCarthy thanked her parents for giving her the “terrible advice” to stick with acting as she was honored with a star on the Hollywood Walk of Fame on Tuesday.
+LOS ANGELES, May 19 (Reuters) - Comic actress Melissa McCarthy thanked her parents for giving her the “terrible advice” to stick with acting as she was honored with a star on the Hollywood Walk of Fame on Tuesday.

 “Every time I said ‘I‘m going to quit college and do stand-up,’ my mom and dad said, ‘Great, work really hard at it, you can probably do it’,” said McCarthy, whose mother was present.